Workplace Safety and Health Act Review

 • Laws what laws

-by Carrie Hurteau, about 2 years ago
+by Carrie Hurteau, over 3 years ago

 It is illegal for an employer to terminate and employee for filing a harassment or safety complaint, but illegal is a term only as good as the paper it’s written on.